-26.1.
+- 26.1.
 Residents and other interested parties on and adjacent to the route who are likely to be disturbed or inconvenienced must be notified in advance about the event.
 Where at all possible this notice should be in writing and should enable residents and the Gardai to contact the organisers if necessary.
-Organisers should route events around towns and villages where possible, unles petrol or meal stops are planned.
+Organisers should route events around towns and villages where possible, unles petrol or meal stops are planned. - 26.2.

-- 26.2.
 All houses along the route and fringe roads must be visited. - 26.3.
 Ideally, the resident should be spoken to but at the very least a PR Notice must be delivered at each house. - 26.4.
-All Garda Stations in the area of the route or parts through which the route passes are to be advised, in writing, of the event at least one week prior to the event. - 26.5.
-"NO" Boards are to be used by the organisers in sensitive areas.
-Competitors must not enter an area protected by a "NO" Board.
-Organisers must place "NO" board such that competitors can turn in safety. - 26.6.
+All Garda Stations in the area of the route or parts through which the route passes are to be advised, in writing, of the event at least one week prior to the event.

+- 26.6.
 The COC is required to satisfy the Steward that the foregoing has been complied with. - 26.7.
 The Clerk of the Course and/or Stewards of the meeting must notify MI of any complaint of inconvenience made by members of the public and of any significant accidents, particulary those involving third parties.
 Such reports should be submitted within 48 hours of the complaint and should include the time and place and any other relevant details.

-27. OUERIES.
+27. QUERIES.

 - 27.1.
 Any competitor may raise a query concerning the event, with the Competitor Liaison Officer, if appointed, or with the Results Officer or Clerk of the Course as designated in the Supplementary Regulations. - 27.2.
 Each query must be in writing, specify the nature of the query, and declaring the name, role and competition number of the person raising the query. - 27.3.
-The time of receipt of each query shall be noted by the club official designated to receive queries. - 27.4.
+The time of receipt of each query shall be noted by the club official designated to receive queries.

+- 27.4.
 A separate query must be raised for each individual matter being queried. - 27.5.
 A query must be raised no later than 30 minutes folowing initial posting of the results.
-Where a query arises from reposted or revised results, this query must be raised within 15 minutes of such results. - 27.6 When a query causes a change to results, the revised results must be posted on the official notice board with the time of posting noted.
-A period of 15minutes must elapse before results are declared final, unless all competitors unanimously agree to an earlier declaration.
+Where a query arises from reposted or revised results, this query must be raised within 15 minutes of such results. - 27.6.
+When a query causes a change to results, the revised results must be posted on the official notice board with the time of posting noted.
+A period of 15 minutes must elapse before results are declared final, unless all competitors unanimously agree to an earlier declaration. - 27.7.

-27.7.
 When a query causes no change to results, the person raising the query must be informed in writing of such decision at least 5 minutes before results are declared final.